Guys, you’re not going to believe this one.

 That’s right, he confirms, Pink Magic is coming back.

 He wouldn’t tell me anything about it, but he said that it’s coming back in the way of “Pink Magic Platinum”, and it’s going to be exclusive to just one store — GNC.

 “Consider it Pink Magic Advanced” is basically all I could get out of him.

 In case you weren’t around this industry 4-5 years ago, this one caused quite the online stir, to say the least.

-We’ll get into the story below, but first the obligatory:
+We’ll get into the story below.

 What will the Pink Magic Platinum Ingredients be?

 This section was updated July 29, 2014 with proper dosage and new image.

 The ingredients have been leaked to the right.
 There are two proprietary complexes, weighing in a total of 1540mg.